eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 DataWriters & DataReaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Analogous to publishers and subscribers entities, we create the data writers and data readers entities.
+Analogous to publishers and subscribers entities, we create the `DataWriters` and `DataReaders` entities.
 These entities are responsible to send and receive the data.
-Data writers are referred to a publisher, and data readers are referred to a subscriber.
+`DataWriters` are referred to a publisher, and `DataReaders` are referred to a subscriber.
-The configuration about how these data readers and data writers works is contained in the xml.
+The configuration about how these `DataReaders` and data writers works is contained in the xml.

 .. code-block:: C